-A multi county, two state partnerships of local agricultural producers and Cooperative Extension Agents has finally launched and is now taking orders for fresh local produce for delivery starting the first of May.
+A multi county, two state partnerships of local agricultural producers and Cooperative Extension Agents is now taking orders for fresh local produce for delivery starting the first of May.

 Farm Fresh Ventures Cooperative brings farmers in Anson, Chesterfield, Montgomery, Richmond, Stanly and Union Counties together to sell their products through a weekly produce box subscription.